1126 16th Street, NW - Suite 600

 Controversy over the Name “La Raza”

 The words “La Raza” (Spanish for “The Race”) in NCLR's name have long been a source of considerable controversy.
 Critics claim that the name reflects an organizational commitment to racial separatism and race-based grievance mongering.
 By NCLR's telling, however, such critics have mistranslated the word “Raza.”
 “The term 'La Raza,'” says the organization, “has its origins in early 20th century Latin American literature and translates into English most closely as 'the people' or, according to some scholars, 'the Hispanic people of the New World.'”
-According to NCLR, “the full term,” which was coined by the Mexican scholar José Vasconcelos, is “la raza cósmica,” meaning “the cosmic people.”
+According to NCLR, “the full term,” which was coined by the Mexican scholar (and Mexican secretary of public education) José Vasconcelos (1882-1959), is “la raza cósmica,” meaning “the cosmic people.”
 NCLR describes this as “an inclusive concept” whose purpose is to express the fact that “Hispanics share with all other peoples of the world a common heritage and destiny.”

 NCLR's interpretation of Vasconcelos's explanation, however, is inaccurate.
 As Guillermo Lux and Maurilio Vigil (professors of history and political science, respectively, at New Mexico Highlands University) note in their 1991 book, Aztlan: Essays on the Chicano Homeland:

 "The concept of La Raza can be traced to the ideas and writings of Jose Vasconcelos, the Mexican theorist who developed the theory of la raza cosmica (the cosmic or super race) at least partially as a minority reaction to the Nordic notions of racial superiority.
 Vasconelos developed a systematic theory which argued that climatic and geographic conditions and mixture of Spanish and Indian races created a superior race.
-The concept of La Raza connotes that the mestizo is a distinct race and not Caucasian, as is technically the case."
+The concept of La Raza connotes that the mestizo [of mixed race, usually the child of a person of Spanish descent and an American Indian] is a distinct race and not Caucasian, as is technically the case."

-NCLR's claim is further contradicted by the Council's own race-specific statements about its activities and objectives.
+NCLR's claims regarding the "inclusive" nature of "la raza" are further contradicted by the Council's own race-specific statements about its activities and objectives.
 For example, NCLR says that it “welcomes affiliation from independent Hispanic groups” which share its goals; that it “assists Hispanic groups that are not formal Affiliates”; that it “supports and strengthens Hispanic community-based organizations nationwide—especially those that serve low-income and disadvantaged Hispanics”; that it seeks “to increase policymaker and public understanding of Hispanic needs and to encourage the adoption of programs and policies that equitably serve Hispanics”; that it serves “all Hispanic subgroups in all regions of the country”; and that its political and ideological message is “reaching millions of Hispanics each year.”

 The Early Years